sendsay-ru/color-palette/README.md

 ---

-<p align="center">a CLI utility for matching colors to a palette
+<p align="center">a CLI utility for matching colors with a given palette
     <br>
 </p>